 Open enrollment resources for employers

-Watch the Preparing for open enrollment employer training videoexternal link, opens in a new tab.
-Make note of any questions you might have, then join a virtual Q&A session with Employer Services.
+Watch the Preparing for open enrollment employer training video Make note of any questions you might have, then join a virtual training session with Employer Services.
 We will announce dates and times for sessions in PEBA Update.

 • If you are an optional employer, see reminders below about your rates.